 Yes, international students are eligible to participate in the program.
 Participation in a co-op/internship counts toward the student’s Curricular Practical Training (CPT) hours.
 The Internships and Career Services office and the student’s academic advisor will complete the Academic Advisor Recommendation form for the student to take to International Programs for approval of the CPT.

 Up to six credits of ENGR 488 count toward graduation requirements for undergraduates.
 Most Voiland College majors accept co-op/internship credits as technical elective credits.
-Consult with an academic advisor in the major for help.
+Consult with an academic advisor in the major

 It is important to start the job search early as some employers make their job offers very early.
 Other employers are still looking for students even after the term they want to hire has begun.
 It’s never too early, or too late, to look for a co-op/internship.